ackertyson/dock-ops/README.md

 ## Modes

-Commands which invoke Docker Compose can be configured by "mode" (development/production/etc.) in order to designate which YAML files should be used.
+Commands which invoke Docker Compose can be set up by "mode" (development/production/etc.) in order to designate which YAML files should be used.
 The default is "development" mode; you can specify a different mode with `-m`: